 Solomon Islands

-The Solomon Islands is one of Australia’s closest countries and has collaborated with MCRI on innovative research programs to find new and effective ways to eliminate scabies.
-Surveys conducted during research found about 19% of the population had scabies at the time of the survey.
+Solomon Islands is a close neighbour of Australia’s and has collaborated with MCRI on innovative research programs to find new and effective ways to eliminate scabies.
+A 2014 national survey found that approximately 19% of the population had scabies.
 Similar to findings in neighbouring Pacific Island countries, the rate of scabies is higher among children and infants; between 34% and 45% scabies prevalence among children aged 5 to 9 years old.

 World Scabies Program Solomon Islands Team

-From left to right: Johnina Huniehu (MDA Officer), Julie Zinihite (WSP Country Representative), Ayleen Sosopu (MDA Officer) and Vianney Alebua (MDA Officer)
+From left to right: Julie Zinihite (WSP Country Manager), Jeremiah Manehanita (Finance Officer), Ayleen Sosopu (MDA Officer) Donald Rotu (MDA Logistics Officer), and Johnina Huniehu (MDA Officer)

 Our work